let-def/perfctl/README.md

 - Dynamically enable/disable profiling from within the program
 - Block until profiling state changes are confirmed
-- Lightweight wrapper around Linux `perf`
+- Lightweight wrapper around Linux `perf record` and `perf stat` commands
 - Works with OCaml programs (can be adapted for other languages)

 ## Installation